yukeiyang/homeproxy/README.md

-# openwrt x86-64 firmware with luci-app-xray integrated
+# openwrt x86-64 firmware with luci-app-homeproxy integrated

-This is a firmware based on openwrt x86-64, with luci-app-xray plugin integrated.
+This is a firmware based on openwrt x86-64, integrated with luci-app-homeproxy.

-It is clean, containing extra 6 packages only: luci, irqbalance, xray-core, v2ray-geosite, v2ray-geoip, luci-app-xray.
+It is clean, containing extra 6 packages only: luci, irqbalance, sing-box, v2ray-geosite, v2ray-geoip, luci-app-homeproxy.

-After flashing this firmware, you can choose `Keep settings and retain the current configuration` during the `Flash Image`.
+When flash this firmware, you can choose `Keep settings and retain the current configuration` during the `Flash Image`.

 Or，you can flash the image as brand new one.